scred47/pleezer/README.md

 ## Troubleshooting

-If you encounter any issues while using **pleezer**, please check out our [GitHub Discussions](https://github.com/roderickvd/pleezer/discussions) for help and advice.
+If you encounter any issues while using **pleezer**, visit our [GitHub Discussions](https://github.com/roderickvd/pleezer/discussions) for help and advice.
 You can also post your issue there to get help from the community.

 ## Building pleezer

 **pleezer** is supported on Linux and macOS with full compatibility.
 Windows support is tier two, meaning it is not fully tested and complete compatibility is not guaranteed.
-Contributions to improve Windows support are welcome.
+Contributions to enhance Windows support are welcome.

 ### Setting Up Your Build Environment